 Finding meaning.
 Talking with a hospital chaplain, a counselor, or your religious leader can help.

 Recognize your feelings and concerns

 Your loved ones might also need help coping.
 Having a family member or friend with metastatic cancer is challenging, especially for people who help care for you.
 They can try the ways of coping above.
-Your doctor and health care team can suggest more help for family members.
-For example, support groups for family members meet in person and online.
+Or your health care team can suggest other tips.
+For example, there are in-person and online support groups for family members of people with cancer.